MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_01_Lab1_Ex2_message_encryption.md

     ![Sample encrypted email from Lynne Robbins. ](../Media/EncryptedEmail.png)

-1. The customized OME configuration has social IDs activated, because both options are available.
+1. The customized configuration has social IDs activated, because both options are available.
 Select **Sign in with a One-time passcode** to receive a limited time passcode.

 1. Go to your personal email portal and open the message with subject **Your one-time passcode to view the message**.

-1. Copy the passcode, paste it in to the OME portal and select **Continue**.
+1. Copy the passcode, paste it in to the portal and select **Continue**.

 1. Review the encrypted message with custom branding.

-You have successfully tested the new customized OME template.
+You have successfully tested the new customized template.